cgeorgala/vehicleApp/README.md

 - In backend for duplication of username/email i.e. If I want to check password or plates validity, this should be done before submitting a form
 * Encrypt password, and store it encrypted
+* Before checking password for login, check if user exists in db

 Frontend
 For citizen: